jaggerfifield/jaggerfifield/README.md

 ## 👀 I’m interested in ...
 - Technology + art and how they work together.
+- Image processing
+- 3D and 2D media
+- Blender
+- Live Production/Streaming

 ## 🌱 I’m currently learning ...

-- Image processing
-- Cuda and opencl
+- SDL3 and Raylib for C programming
+- TouchDesigner python intergration for reatime video
+- 日本語

 <!---
 jaggerfifield/jaggerfifield is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.